 We had a hard time agreeing if this was a space-ship, a hen on a bed of straw, or just another crazy wind-whipped creation from Torres del Paine.
 Huge thanks to David Carillet who shared some knowledge in the comments below “They’re known as lenticular clouds, which normally form at very high elevations and have been mistaken for UFOs at times”

 Day 3: The time had come, the Torres would be ours!
 (Well, at least to the base of them.
 Climbing to their peaks requires about a week, not to mention the 10-15 years of winter climbing experience).
-A gorgeous, and incredibly windy, morrain (Patagonia vocab word meaning a U-shaped valley shaped by a glacier) led us toward the Torres.
+A gorgeous, and incredibly windy, morrain (Patagonia vocab word meaning a U-shaped valley shaped by a glacier) led us toward the Torres for a real Patagonia adventure.

 We made it!
 This photo (as with all of those previous) does a fraction of the justice the Torres deserve.
 This sight was so magnificent.
 The vista literally takes your breath away as you stare at the raw cliffs, lakes, snow peaks, and massive boulders.